yogesh001-gif/ai-finance-advisor/README.md

    - Ensure MongoDB is running
    - Check the connection string in `.env`

-2. **OpenAI API Errors**
+2. **Gemini API Errors**
-   - Verify your API key is correct
+   - Verify your Gemini API key is correct
-   - Check your OpenAI account has available credits
+   - Check your Google Generative AI account has available credits
    - Ensure the model specified exists

 3. **CORS Issues**